USA’s Tara Davis-Woodhall wins gold in women’s long jump

 Her fellow teammate, Jasmine Moore, gained bronze with a bounce of 6.96 meters.
 Malaika Mihambo of Germany got here in second with a bounce of 6.98 meters.

-In keeping with the Related Press, Davis-Woodhall is the fourth American girl to win an Olympic gold in ladies’s lengthy bounce.
+Based on the Related Press, Davis-Woodhall is the fourth American girl to win an Olympic gold in girls’s lengthy bounce.

-Along with her gold medal already secured, Davis-Woodhall made sand angels within the pit throughout her remaining bounce.
+Together with her gold medal already secured, Davis-Woodhall made sand angels within the pit throughout her ultimate bounce.
 Afterward, she ran to hug her husband, Paralympian Hunter Woodhall, within the stands.

 That is Davis-Woodhall’s second Olympics, having debuted within the Tokyo Olympics.